Simplifying OTC derivative reporting of PPAs

 OTC Derivative Reporting is a regulatory requirement across many countries including the US, UK, EU, Singapore, Australia and Japan.
 The regulation was created following the 2008/09 global financial crisis (GFC) as regulators across the globe wanted a framework to supervise exposure and risks of derivative transactions.

-The regulation requires both financial and non-financial firms to report economic details and counterparties of their derivative transactions to a licensed trade repository. better understanding of a firm’s derivative exposure and their counterparties that could be effected in the event of insolvency.
+The regulation requires both financial and non-financial firms to report economic details and counterparties of their derivative transactions to a licensed trade repository. better understanding of a firm’s derivative exposure and their counterparties that could be affected in the event of insolvency.

 How do FPPAs fall under derivative reporting regulation?